Advanced search

 Guaifenesin overdose: Nausea and vomiting.

-Pseudoephedrine overdose: Bradycardia, palpitation, tachycardia, nausea, vomiting, convulsion (seizure), dizziness, tremor, agitation, anxiety, insomnia, irritability, nervousness, restlessness, hypertension, increased blood pressure.
+Pseudoephedrine overdose: Bradycardia, palpitation, tachycardia, nausea, vomiting, convulsion (seizure), dizziness, tremor, agitation, anxiety, insomnia, irritability, nervousness, restlessness, hypertension, increased blood pressure, psychosis and hallucinations.
+Serum potassium levels may be low due to extracellular to intracellular shifts in potassium.

 5. Pharmacological properties